grahamgilbert/blog/_posts/2017-12-20-custom-dep-packages.markdown

 # File Watcher

 The next stage was to start letting the user know what was happening.
 I started going down the route of modifying our Puppet modules to support outputting text into DEPNotify's log file, but this quickly became a pain - plus not all of our modules are written in house, so we would need to hope that the maintainer decided to merge our PR.
 So the next best thing was to watch the changes on disk and when certain files or directories appear on disk, we let the user know wha is happening.
 If I were a smarter person I would probably have used some PyObj-C framework to monitor for changes to the disk, but since we were only really concerned about a few pieces, a simple for loop sufficied.
-Below is an example of what we ran via a LaunchAgent:
+Below is an example of what we ran via a LaunchAgent.
+In addition to updating DEPNotify when some important files were put on disk, it also puts our default browser in the Dock, removes some apps we don't want in there and will pop Munki in when it makes it on disk.

 ``` python
 #!/usr/bin/python